HKayn/vivaldi-vh/README.md

 ## Usage Notes

-Vivaldi VH has a built-in failsafe to prevent it from breaking horribly when the Pillar can't be properly constructed.
-The presence of title bar, address bar and a vertical tab bar are currently mandatory for this.
+Vivaldi VH has a built-in failsafe to prevent it from breaking when the Pillar can't be properly constructed.
+The presence of address bar and a vertical tab bar are currently mandatory for this.

 Vivaldi VH will only activate when all of the following are true:

 - Tab Bar Position is set to "Left" or "Right"
-- "Show Title Bar" is checked **OR** "Menu Position" is set to "Horizontal"
 - "Show Address Bar" is checked
 - "Show Tab Bar" is checked